Best Soft Mattress

 The base layer is 7 inches of Support+ foam, a durable material that resists sagging.
 Support+ is the reason you should be able to enjoy your Zoma Mattress for many years to come.

 A queen size Zoma Mattress is $699, with free shipping within the contiguous U.S. Every Zoma Mattress includes a 100-night sleep trial and a 10-year warranty.
-The warranty covers sagging that exceeds 0.75 inches.
+The warranty covers sagging that exceeds an inch.

 We designed the Zoma Hybrid to have a soft and supportive feel.
 You can sink into the bed’s plush foam while your body remains lifted by the coil layer.
 The hybrid’s mix of comfort and support promotes an uninterrupted night of sleep.

 There are four layers inside the Zoma Hybrid.
 Two top foam layers, followed by the coil support and a thin foam base.

 The first foam layer is 2 inches of gel memory foam, which disperses heat better than traditional memory foam.